esin87/esin87/README.md

 ### Hi there!
 I'm Esin 🤓

 I'm a fullstack developer and teacher at General Assembly.
-I love solving problems with code and building applications in JavaScript.
+I love solving problems with code and building applications in JavaScript and Python.
+When I'm not coding or teaching, you can find me on long walks or on my yoga mat.
+Thanks for visiting, and I'd love to [connect](https://www.linkedin.com/in/esinsaribudak/)!

 - 😃  Pronouns: she/her/hers
 - ⚡  Fun fact: Before I learned to code, I taught middle-school math and science.